MikletNg/AWSLexBackToPreviousQuestion/README.md

 │   └── app.py                  <-- Lambda function code
 └── template.yaml               <-- SAM template
 ```

+## Deploy the Lex Chatbot

+Please use the excel file we have provide to create a test chatbot using ExcelLexBot (https://github.com/wongcyrus/ExcelLexBot) .

 ## Packaging and deployment

 Firstly, we need a `S3 bucket` where we can upload our Lambda functions packaged as ZIP before we deploy anything - If you don't have a S3 bucket to store code artifacts then this is a good time to create one: